rishijain/speedfest/README.md

 SETUP NEEDED:

 1. gem install gosu.
-Note: gosu has some weird issues working along with rvm.
-So if you are facing issues in installing gosu on rvm backed ruby , switch to system ruby(rvm system) and install on it.
+(Note: gosu has some weird issues working along with rvm.
+So if you are facing issues in installing gosu on rvm backed ruby, switch to system ruby(rvm system) and install on it.)

 RULES: